Oneday2010/milestone-project3_koreanfood/README.md

   ![users](static/images/mongoDB/users_mongoDB.png)

-   2)  You should now be able to run the app locally using the python3 app.py command.
+   2)  Make sure you improt OS to app.py and eny.py and add other step of python code.
+You should now be able to run the app locally using the python3 app.py command eventually.

    3) The app should now be running on localhost on an address similar to http://127.0.0.1:5000.
 Simply copy/paste this into the browser of your choice!

-   4) there is some sensitive data which we need to be hide in file "env.py" and it is able to hide file ".gitignore" there for you can secure your confidential data. you need to setup a secret key, which is required whenever using the flash() and session() functions of Flask from MongoDB.
+   4) there is some sensitive data which we need to be hide in file "env.py" and it is able to hide file ".gitignore".
+Therefor you can secure your confidential data. you need to setup a secret key, which is required whenever using the flash() and session() functions of Flask from MongoDB.